Chapter 8: React Implementation with Hooks

 - Refresh the list

 The ViewModel's createCommand handles all of that.
-When the command completes, the ViewModel's data$ observable emits the updated list, and React automatically re-renders.
+When the command completes, the ViewModel's data$ signal updates to the new list, and React automatically re-renders.

 Update Operation: